promptfoo/promptfoo-docs/docs/configuration/caching.md

 ## Command line

-If you're using the command line, you may call `promptfoo eval` with `--no-cache` to disable the cache, or set `cache: false` in your config file.
+If you're using the command line, call `promptfoo eval` with `--no-cache` to disable the cache, or set `{ commandLineOptions: { cache: false }}` in your config file.

+Use `promptfoo cache clear` command to clear the cache.

 ## Tests